Search

 Bird Species to Watch in Nepal

-With an everchanging landscape and a country of natural beauty, Nepal has remained a suitable home for birds of several species for centuries.
-A perfect climate, dense forests, and diverse habitats attract birds and animals from all around the globe to Nepal.
-Here you will find endangered grassland, wetland, and forest birds.
-You can expect to see Bengal Florican, Great Hornbill, Large Warble, Deep-blue Kingfisher, etc. These birds have been a major part of the region’s fauna for a long time.
+With an ever-changing landscape and a country rich in natural beauty, Nepal has long been a haven for birds of various species.
+A perfect climate, dense forests, and diverse habitats attract tropical birds and animals from all around the globe to Nepal.
+Here, you will find endangered birds that inhabit grasslands, wetlands, and forests.
+You can expect to see the Bengal Florican, Great Hornbill, Large Warbler, and Deep-blue Kingfisher, among others.
+These birds have been a major part of the region’s fauna for a long time.

 Meanwhile, touring the Chitwan National Park will offer a glimpse of birds like the Red-vented bulbul, lesser adjutant, black drongo, and many others.
-However, with time, it has become hard to spot these birds due to their decreasing numbers.
-Climate change and habitat loss due to irrational decisions from humans are the major factors affecting them.
-So, it is important to follow responsible tourism and watch these birds for a safe distance without harming them and their habitat.
+However, over time, it has become increasingly difficult to spot these birds due to their declining numbers.
+Climate change and habitat loss, resulting from human decisions, are the primary factors affecting them.
+Therefore, it is essential to follow responsible tourism practices and observe these birds from a safe distance, without harming them or their habitat.

 Tips for Capturing Wildlife and Birds